ThePixelSandbox/CSSandbox/readme.md

 Simple yet powerfull responsive mobile first framework

-## History
-Why make yet another responsive framework?<br>
-Because the market is needing one: Lightweight sass framework, but not too light!

 ## Install
 Fell free to download it from here.

 ## How to use it
-Please note that there is no documentation at the time writing this.<br>
+Please note that the documentation is - work of progress, and is not available for public, yet<br>
 You can always read the code to get started.